Omega Seamaster Alternatives: 5 Affordable Recommendations

 - Mens Raymond Weil Freelancer Diver – Brand New Price c. £1,695

-Whilst there’s much similarity between this and the Seatmaster, naturally the level of finish and technology inside the watch varies massively.
+Whilst there are many similarities between this and the Seatmaster, naturally the level of finish and technology inside the watch varies massively.
 Firstly you’re getting 100m less water resistance and this isn’t a certified master chronometer – but this is to be expected given the Triton is around 10% the cost of the Seamaster – you’ll get a similar look and feel, but nowhere near the same level of spec!

 At the time of writing (April 2020) the Orient Triton retails directly from Orient USA at around the $500 mark but if you take a further look online, trusted retailers will stock this piece slightly lower at around $399, with pre-owned dropping another $30 or so.